 1. Write with Humility

-Some of the top reasons that people react negatively to a blog are pretentiousness, arrogance, snobbishness, and lack of humility.
+People don’t like pretentiousness, arrogance, snobbishness, and lack of humility in a blog.
 Go through your blog and make sure it is written with humility.
 You can still be confident and express yourself as an expert, but don’t be arrogant about it.
 Acknowledge any areas where you are unsure or are not an expert in.
-This will go a long way to defusing your critics.
+This will go a long way toward defusing your critics.

 2. Do a Buddy Check